36th Contingency Response Support Squadron undergoes assumption of command and redesignation to 36th Tactical Advisory Squadron

 |Downloads:

-This work, 36th Contingency Response Support Squadron undergoes assumption of command and redesignation to 36th Tactical Advisory Squadron [Image 9 of 9], by SrA Akeem Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 36th Contingency Response Support Squadron undergoes assumption of command and redesignation to 36th Tactical Advisory Squadron, by SrA Akeem Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-36th Contingency Response Support Squadron undergoes assumption of command and redesignation to 36th Tactical Advisory Squadron

 LEAVE A COMMENT